Lantah/js-lantah-base/README.md

 ## Usage

-For information on how to use js-stellar-base, take a look at the docs in the [docs folder](./docs).
+For information on how to use js-lantah-base, take a look at the docs in the [docs folder](./docs).

 ## Testing